rust-community/rustbridge/workshops/src/beginners/tutorial-text.md

 to make sure that it builds a hello world program.
 Note: Do not forget the --bin.
 If you forget it, this error will appear when you try to cargo run:
 `error: a bin target must be available for `cargo run` `

+Click [here](http://rust-lang.github.io/book/second-edition/ch01-02-hello-world.html) to read more about setting up a Rust program and Cargo.

 Using external crates
 ------------------------------